mhdr-hami/Problem-Solving/README.md

 #### Editorial

+This was one of the first "not easy" dynamic programming problems I solved, but it taught me a lot about this paradigm.
 The first step is to recognize it is a DP problem.
 How?
 Read the Dynamic Programming post [[Link]](https://github.com/mhdr-hami/Problem-Solving/blob/main/DynamicProgramming.md "Dynamic Programming post Link") .

-This was one of the first "not easy" dynamic programming problems I solved, but it taught me a lot about this paradigm.
-Just like any other DP problem, solving the maximum subarray problem can be challenging until you discover its "secret".
+Solving the maximum subarray problem, like any other DP problem, can be challenging until you discover its "secret".
+To solve this problem, we need to determine the smaller or simpler form of the problem.
+The key is to divide the solution into sub-branches and use them to solve the main problem.
+For example, one way to do this is to check if a subarray contains the element `nums[i]` or not.
+This makes sub-branches and helps us determine whether having an element in one subarray means anything or not.
+Another way is to consider any subarray that starts or ends with an element `nums[i]` for each element in `nums`.